kyoung90/Quiz-Database-With-JWT-Authentication/README.md

 DEVISE_JWT_SECRET_KEY='key'
 ```

+Replace *key* with the result from your rake secret command.

 ### Step 4: Setting Up The Database

 To create our database, inside the root folder, we just need to type in the terminal: